Deployment Update: 9 Months Down

 If you’re facing a deployment, I highly recommend making a Deployment Bucket List, it gave us something to work towards and kept us busy.

-We marked off a total of 52 items off of our bucket list and made countless memories doing so.
+We marked a total of 52 items off of our bucket list and made countless memories along the way.

 This was a long deployment, filled with highs and lows.
-And while we managed to survive it and dare I say even thrived, during at least parts of it, we are in no hurry to do another one.
+While we managed to survive it and dare I say even thrived, during parts of it, we are in no hurry to do another one.

 We are overjoyed to be together again!